18F/pclob/pages/accessibility-policy.md

 All applets, plug-ins, or other applications required by PCLOB webpages that are not included on the specific page are found as links from this page.

 Most of these links are to non-government sources.
-GSA does not endorse any of these products; they are listed below for the convenience of our visitors.
+PCLOB does not endorse any of these products; they are listed below for the convenience of our visitors.
 Address questions about the particular plug-in or file viewer to the respective vendor.

 ### Adobe Reader